1. Take your child off foods with additives or added sugar

 5. Eliminate allergens from the diet

 If you suspect your child is intolerant to a particular food – for example, if they react badly after eating certain foods, or they seem to crave a particular food – eliminate it from their diet and monitor the reaction.
 If after two weeks you see no difference in behaviour/symptoms, reintroduce it and see if there’s a reaction.
 If not, then try a different suspected food group until you find what’s bothering them (or find that food’s not in fact the problem).
-The most common allergens are wheat, gluten (the protein found in wheat and also barley, rye and to a lesser extent oats), dairy foods, eggs, citrus fruits, tea, coffee, chocolate and soya.
+The most common allergens are wheat, Gluten is a protein found in the cereals wheat, rye and barley.
+Obvious sources of gluten in the diet are bread, pasta, breakfast cereals and… (the Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… found in wheat and also barley, rye and to a lesser extent oats), dairy foods, eggs, citrus fruits, tea, coffee, chocolate and soya.
 You can also test for more than 113 foods simultaneously with an allergy test which you can conduct at home from Yorktest.
 This is a quick and effective way of establishing what is affecting your child using a finger-prick sample of blood.

 Some ideas for healthy eating: